danielshahaf/zsh-syntax-highlighting/docs/highlighters/main.md

-If a new _kind_ of command word is ever added to zsh — something conceptually different than "function" and "alias" and "external command" — then command words of that (new) kind will be highlighted by the style `commandtypefromthefuture_$kind`, where `$kind` is the output of `type -w` on the new kind of command word.
-If that style is not defined, then the style `commandtypefromthefuture` will be used instead.
+If a new _kind_ of command word is ever added to zsh — something conceptually different than "function" and "alias" and "external command" — then command words of that (new) kind will be highlighted by the style `commandtype_$kind`, where `$kind` is the output of `type -w` on the new kind of command word.
+If that style is not defined, then the style `commandtype` will be used instead.

 [zshmisc-Simple-Commands-And-Pipelines]: http://zsh.sourceforge.net/Doc/Release/Shell-Grammar.html#Simple-Commands-_0026-Pipelines